franzenzenhofer/f19n-obtrusive-livetest/README.md

 See  [/src/public/default-rules](/src/public/default-rules) for a list of what currently gets tested.

-Additional it can call third party REST-APIs from within these rules.
+See [/sample-rules/sample.page-object-25112017.json](/sample-rules/sample-page-object-25112017.json) to see what data of the pageload lifecycle gets collected.

 ### What can it do?

 Everything!
 You can write your own tests!
 Anything that happens in the browser during the pageload and render lifecycle can be inspected and dissected!

+Additional it can call third party REST-APIs from within these rules.
+Even ignoring CORS headers or normal fetch restrictions.

+Also you can fetch normale pages and other ressources via fetch, too.
+I.e.: a rule executed on one page can fetch other URLs of the same domain or from other third party domains.

 ## Development